 Environmental effects of wood smoke

-The particles in wood smoke can reduce visibility (haze) and create environmental and aesthetic damage in our communities and scenic areas – like national parks.
+The particles in wood smoke can reduce visibility (haze).
+Particles can also create environmental and aesthetic damage in our communities and scenic areas – like national parks.
+Health resources